storybookjs/react-native/addons/knobs/README.md

 const value = number(label, defaultValue, options);
 ```

-### color
+### colour

-Allows you to get a color from the user.
+Allows you to get a colour from the user.

 ```js
 const label = 'Color';